ya0201/go-mcv/README.md

 ## go-mcv
 CUI multi comment viewer made with golang.<br><br>
-Currently, only twitch is supported.
+Currently, only twitch and youtube are supported.

 ### usage
 ```shell